John Wesley University: Athletics

 In 2014, operating as Laurel University - school leadership made a decision to bring athletics on to the campus in order to boost low enrollment and create a campus culture.

 In the beginning stages the university chose Men's/Women's Soccer and Lacrosse.
 After trying a few different approaches and looking for coaches, the school hired its first soccer coach Zachary Pierce.

-Pierce is a native of High Point North Carolina who thrived as youth player with the 75 High Point Stars, and as a four-year Varsity Starter at Ledford High School.
-In college Pierce played for Johnson & Wales University and Louisburg College; after college played briefly over overseas for a German club team Schwäbisch Hall.
+Pierce is a native of High Point, North Carolina, who thrived as youth player with the 75 High Point Stars, and as a four-year varsity starter at Ledford High School.
+In college, Pierce played for Johnson & Wales University and Louisburg College; after college, Pierce played briefly over overseas for a German club team Schwäbisch Hall.
 Returning from Europe and re-settling in High Point, Coach Pierce has been heavily involved with youth soccer for 20 years and remains a sought after, highly respected coach in the triad.
 During his youth coaching career Pierce garnered a winning record of 336-52-15, winning multiple cross state club titles.

 As Laurel University's head men's coach, Pierce single-handedly built a thriving program in a short 6 months.
 He actively recruited 80 student - athletes to compete in the NAIA & NCCAA D1 Southern States Conference.

 Along with recruitment and team building, Pierce solely negotiated usage of AJ Stadium for home matches, and the local Hartley YMCA for training facilities.
 In the university's inaugural year, Pierce assumed the NAIA Southern States Conference game schedule from Virginia Intermont, whose campus closed.
 The inaugural season produced a hard earned record 5-12, with a varsity program and team composed entirely of freshman and playing NAIA powerhouses: Southern Wesleyan University, Salem International, The Cumberlands University, West Virginia Tech, Columbia International, St. Andrews University, High Point University and others.
 Pierce left the University after the first year.
 Later the program thrived under Pierces's former assistant Coach Golding.